-Each person posts one discussion - Within the forum, each participant can post exactly one new discussion topic, to which everyone can then reply.
-Participants are only limited to the one initial discussion post but can make an unlimited number of replies to each topic.
+Each person posts one discussion: Within the forum, each participant can post exactly one new discussion topic, to which everyone can then reply.
+Participants are limited to the one initial discussion post but can make an unlimited number of replies to each topic.

 General Notes on the use of Forum Types:

 Note that the Standard forum — which is the default — or the Standard, blog-version work best as a sort of “discussion area” for a course site where anyone can start new topics, each topic functioning as the start of a discussion thread.
 Because of the free-for-all nature, this type is not the best format for weekly graded discussion assignments that may require a more rigid format.